DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 3 - Publish APIs/README.md

 6. Download the [hotels-openapi.yaml](../../Resources/hotels-openapi.yaml) file to your workstation.

 7. Open that file in a text editor and change the basePath on line 14 to match the base path of your API proxy.
 Example: `/v1/dpc_hotels`
+  Save the file.

-6. Back in the developer portal, Click browse to select the YAML file to upload.
+8. Back in the developer portal, Click browse to select the YAML file - the one you just modified - to upload.
   ![](./media/browse-for-yaml-file.png)